 Translating for experts and translating for consumers: what’s the difference?

-Before a linguist can start translating a pharmaceutical text, he or she needs to know the target audience.
+Before a linguist can start working on a medical translation, he or she needs to know the target audience.
 Will it be read by medical experts?
 Or will the readers be consumers with no specialist knowledge of scientific terminology?
 Depending on the answers to these questions, the translator will adapt his or her working method (resources used) and vocabulary.
 For example, when translating Patient Reported Outcomes (PROs), it is essential to select the correct register to ensure the message is perfectly clear.

 If the translator deems it necessary, he or she may decide to write out acronyms in full.
 Whereas in the case of a translation intended for a specialist readership, such explanations would be superfluous.
 Another example is the use of English terminology in texts in other languages: depending on the intended readership, the translator may retain these terms with no additional explanation or add clarification in the target language.